IgniteUI/igniteui-docfx/en/components/calendar.md

 </igx-calendar>
 ```

-The value passed on in the **onSelection** event is the collection of dates selected, so we can read its length to base our logic upon it.
+The value passed in the **onSelection** event is the collection of dates selected, so we can read its length to base our logic upon it.
 If we alert the user for the invalid selection, we also reset the selection to contain only the first date from the range using the **selectDate** method:

 ```typescript
 // app.component.ts